earthly/website/blog/_posts/2021-09-22-awk-examples.md

   Copyright (C) 1989, 1991-2020 Free Software Foundation.
 ```

 If you are doing something more involved with Awk, take the time to install GNU Awk (`gawk`).
 I did this using Homebrew (`brew install gawk`).
-Windows users can use chocolatey (`choco install gawk`).
-It's already on your Linux distribution.
+Windows users can get gawk using chocolatey (`choco install gawk`).
+If you are on Linux, you already have it.

 ## Awk Print

-By default Awk expects to receive its input on standard in and output its results to standard out.
-The simplest thing you can do in Awk is print a line of input.
+By default, Awk expects to receive its input on standard in and output its results to standard out.
+Thus, the simplest thing you can do in Awk is print a line of input.

 ``` bash
 $ echo "one two three" | awk '{ print }'
 one two three
 ```
 Note the braces.
-This syntax will start to make sense after you see a couple examples.
+This syntax will start to make sense after you see a couple of examples.

 We can selectively choose columns (which Awk calls fields):
 ``` bash